How Music Therapy Led Me to Meet Vance Joy - Haleigh Beaird

 Ukulele Kids Club is a non-profit organization that provides ukuleles to music therapy-based hospitals programs and gifts them to the children so they can have the gift of music for life.
 Today, Ukulele Kids Club provides ukuleles to more than a 100 hospitals in several different countries across the world.
 You can check out Ukulele Kids Club here and even donate to their cause.

 About Haleigh Beaird, MT-BC: I am a Board-Certified Music Therapist that currently works in the Dallas, Texas area with many different populations.
 Throughout the week, I meet with a wide variety of clients and use music to create clinical and evidence-based interventions that help address their individualized goals.
 I have been practicing music therapy for two years and joined the ERC team back in June of 2017.
-My experience at the facility so far has taught me quite a bit and I am hoping to share music strategies with you all periodically that can help aid you through your recovery process.
+My experience at the center so far has taught me quite a bit and I am hoping to share music strategies with you all periodically that can help aid you through your recovery process.

 More from Haleigh Beaird: